WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 This means that to test this suite of different data shapes I am going to have to pump it through the UI.
-Either I do that unaided by tools, clicking and dragging and typing away one object at a time, or I write a UI targeting automation suite, and spend the rest of the schedule trying to tame into stable behavior.
+Either I do that unaided by tools, clicking and dragging and typing away one object at a time, or I write a UI targeting automation suite, and spend the rest of the schedule trying to tame it into stable behavior.
 By the time I start reporting bugs from testing this behemoth, the product code is all a tangle because nobody has looked at this level of data complexity until long after the code was written.
 The developer is having a dreadful time understanding how to fix each bug without